Everything you need to be lead-safe!

 Step 4: Apply for a Lead-Safe Certificate.

-Once you have your passing lead-safe report from your Local Lead Inspector, you may apply for your certificate online or by print-and-mail.
+Once you have your passing lead-safe report from your Local Lead Inspector, you must apply for your certificate online.

 Step 5: Repeat every 5 or 20 years.